-Public Safety’s Division of Emergency Management and Business Continuity supports an enterprise-wide planning and preparedness effort with the goal of ensuring the university is capable of conducting its primary mission and maintaining its essential functions in an all-hazards environment and across a spectrum of emergencies.
+Public Safety’s Division of Emergency Management and Business Continuity supports an enterprise-wide planning and preparedness effort with the goal of ensuring the university is capable of continuing its primary mission and maintaining its essential functions using an all-hazards approach across a spectrum of emergencies.

-As defined by NFPA 1600, it is "an ongoing process to ensure that the necessary steps are taken to identify the impacts of potential losses and maintain viable continuity and recovery strategies and plans.”
+A more technical definition found in the NFPA 1600 standard (2013), states that business continuity is "an ongoing process to ensure that the necessary steps are taken to identify the impacts of potential losses and maintain viable recovery strategies, recovery plans and continuity of services."

 Continuity planning efforts at UC include the following:

 - Academic Continuity – involving teaching functions

 - Research Continuity – involving scientific and/or medical research typically performed in a lab

 Together, these continuity planning efforts are termed business continuity planning or just continuity planning.

 The continuity plan contains detailed recovery strategies based on three generic loss scenarios: loss of location, loss of staff and loss of one or more key resources.
 Additionally, it includes details on required resources, action items, operational procedures, key contact information, succession planning, dependencies and other vital information necessary to maintain critical functions.

 Ideally, the plan is completed and regularly updated and exercised, thus preparing the organization to effectively reconstitute critical functions and maintain operations with minimal downtime.